Why Outside is No Place for a Rabbit

 - There is no known cure for RHDV

-- There is a vaccine that prevents your rabbit from catching this virus.
-However, due to this virus still being very new to the U.S., these vaccines are currently not approved nor available in the U.S. except by emergency approval of state veterinarians and the USDA.
-Several states with the virus have gotten the vaccines in.
+- There is a vaccine that can help protect your rabbit from catching this virus.
+Several states with the virus have the vaccines in.
 Learn more about the vaccine and it’s availability in each state here.

 - But even with a vaccine available, it must be given before your rabbit comes into contact with the virus.
 The vaccine will not work once your rabbit has already been infected